onflow/flow/flips/20201310-storage-fees.md

 ### Overview

-Each account will have a `storage_used` and a `storage_capacity` (uint64) values with the unit of bytes.
+Each account will have `storage_used` and `storage_capacity` (uint64) values with the unit of bytes.
 Any account will be able to see an accounts `storage_used` and `storage_capacity` values, by accessing `storageUsed` and `storageCapacity` fields on both `PublicAccount` and `AuthAccount` cadence types.

-The value of `storage_used` will be an explicitly stored register on each account. `storage_used` is the amount of storage the account is currently using (in bytes); The sum of data stored in the execution state for the account, i.e the sum of the sizes of all register keys and values for the account. `storage_used` for an account will be updated during a transaction each time that account register changes.
+The value of `storage_used` will be stored explicitly in a register on each account. `storage_used` is the amount of storage the account is currently using (in bytes); The sum of data stored in the execution state for the account, i.e the sum of the sizes of all register keys and values for the account. `storage_used` for an account will be updated during a transaction each time that the accounts' register changes.
 At the end of each transaction, every account with changed registers will have its `storage_used` compared to its `storage_capacity`, if the account is using more storage then its capacity the transaction will fail with a clear error.
 The `storage_used` register will be added to each account upon account creation.
 If the account existed before this change a migration will created that adds `storage_used`.

-The value of `storage_capacity` is computed from the accounts FLOW balance.
+The value of `storage_capacity` will be computed from the accounts FLOW balance.
 The value of `storage_capacity` equals the accounts balance multiplied by `FlowStorageFees.storageMegaBytesPerReservedFLOW`.
 To add more storage to an account, more FLOW needs to be deposited to the account.
 If the account is already over storage capacity (due to `FlowStorageFees.storageMegaBytesPerReservedFLOW` being reduced) the first transaction that involves that account should add more FLOW to it as well, otherwise the transaction will fail.

-The minimum amount of FLOW an account can have is `FlowStorageFees.minimumStorageReservation` (0.1 FLOW).
-This equals 100 kB of storage capacity, which should be enough for most accounts.
+The minimum amount of FLOW an account can have is `FlowStorageFees.minimumStorageReservation` (0.001 FLOW).
+This equals 10 kB of storage capacity, which should be enough for most accounts.
 This minimum is deducted from the account creator during new account creation.
-If the account existed before this change some flow will be deposited to it during the spork process.
+If the account existed before this change some FLOW will be deposited to it during the spork process.

 ### Execution Environment Changes